 Could air purifying plants improve your air quality in Shanghai?

 As we spend most of our time indoors, it is important to make sure indoor air is clean.

-Apart from outdoor pollution, other pollutants can affect indoor air quality, such as emissions from furniture and other building materials, gas from cooking, plastics and detergents etc.
+Apart from outdoor pollution, other pollutants can affect indoor air quality, such as emissions from furniture and building materials, cooking and heating gas, plastics and detergents etc.